77Aymeric/77Aymeric/README.md

 - 👀 I’m interested in learning everything I can
 - 🌱 I’m currently learning a lot of things
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me ?
-I don't really know
+I don't really know, on Instagram maybe !

 <!---
 77Aymeric/77Aymeric is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.